jrowellfx/seqLister/README.md

 # About seqLister

-`seqLister` is a python package to help (docn coming - wip)
+`seqLister` is a python library for expanding and condensing integer-sequences using a simple syntax widely used within the VFX-industry for specifying frame-ranges.

 ## How to install the seqLister module on your system.

-To install these commands on your system follow these steps (you need root privileges).

-1)  tbd (wip)
+python3 -m pip install seqLister